Reecon/SLCombinedDonationBar/README.md

 * Go to the Streamlabs website and navigate to `API Settings`.
 Select `API TOKENS` and copy `Your Socket API Token`.
 * In the text editor replace `_SECRET_API_TOKEN_` with your API token.
 * Save the file and edit the path to your browser source so it points to `Bar2.html` instead of `Bar.html`

+__Note:__ Make sure the browser source does not get shut down when the scene it is in is inactive.
+It can not receive events when it is inactive and donations will not be counted towards the goal!

 ## Goal List